PelinkovacPapi/OSuRV-Better-Documentation/README.md

 The documentation was expanded in a separate PDF file "OSuRV-Better-Documentation.pdf". </br>
 The contents of the above mentioned file were also inserted into the corresponding original PDF files of the exercises in the form of comments.

-Unclear concepts that could lead to confusion were described, as well as the code in the working directories for each exercise.
+Unclear concepts that could lead to confusion, as well as the code in the working directories for each exercise were described.

 ###Authors